-By Samuel Lowery, of Alabama : A resolution in reference to extending a welcome address to Gen. U. S. Grant.
+By Samuel Lowery, of Alabama: A resolution in reference to extending a welcome address to Gen. U. S. Grant.
 Referred.

-By Rev. P. C. Murphy, of Alabama :
+By Rev. P. C. Murphy, of Alabama:

-Whereas the various courts of the Southern States have denied the colored man the right of sitting on juries where civil and political acts are involved; therefore
+Whereas the various courts of the Southern States have denied the colored man the right of sitting on juries where civil and political acts are involved; therefore ione.

-Resolved, That we, in National Conference assembled, do feel aggrieved as citizens of the United States of America, and ask that something be done.
+Resolved, That we, in National Conference assembled, do feel aggrieved as citizens of the United States of America, and ask that something be and demand our political rights in the South.